Our Learning Spaces

 Our educators believe in nurturing each child’s creativity.
 Each day children are able to explore a wide range of materials and resources in our Art Studio which provides a creative hub.
 Here children can test their skills using a range of media and materials that foster creativity and learning.
 Our studios are equipped with easels, paints, drawing materials, clay, wire, collage objects and a multitude of natural and recycled materials, allowing every child’s inner artist to emerge!

-At Keiki Early Learning, we believe it is very important to respect and value all cultures and are inclusive and welcoming to all.
-Our specially-created Yarning Circles at each service are designed to create a beautiful, inclusive outdoor space where we can acknowledge and celebrate Aboriginal and Torres Strait Islander culture.
-We do this through play and fun experiences such as singing ‘Wanjoo’ meaning welcome, which is sung in the local Aboriginal dialect Noongar.
-Through the Yarning Circle and our daily practices, children are able to develop a deeper understanding and respect of Aboriginal and Torres Strait Islander culture.
+At Keiki Early Learning, we believe it is important to value and respect the traditional owners of this land, the Whadjuk Noongar people.
+Our specially-created Yarning Circles at each service are designed to create a beautiful, inclusive meeting space where we can acknowledge and celebrate Aboriginal and Torres Strait Islander culture.
+We do this through play, group discussion and singing.
+Each morning children and educators perform the ‘Wanjoo’ (Welcome) song in Noongar and English.
+Through the Yarning Circle and many other daily practices incorporating Aboriginal and Torres Strait Islander culture, children are able to develop a deeper understanding and respect of the world around them.

 All outdoor spaces are carefully designed around nature play principles, with minimal use of plastic.
 With features such as wooden play equipment, rocks and sand, recycled materials and built-in sensory gardens, the outdoors is a place where children are encouraged to investigate, explore and learn at their own pace.
-All services have their own vegetable gardens and water tanks to help teach children about sustainability, and Keiki Mindarie Keys even has their own chickens!
+All services have their own vegetables, herbs and bush gardens which children help to care for, as well as water tanks to help teach children about sustainability.
 We believe outdoor activity is essential for growing children and we incorporate the outdoors in learning, play, eating and even sleeping wherever possible.